Guide to hiring employees in Indonesia

 Everything you need to know when expanding your workforce in Indonesia

-Businesses there are diversifying.
+Businesses in Indonesia are diversifying.
 The young talents of Indonesia are numerous, focusing on tech and non-tech industries.
-Much of the talent pool in the tech industries tends to focus on software and data engineering.
+Much of the local talent pool in the tech industries tends to focus on software and data engineering.

 Those in the non-tech industries focus on media and communications, as well as business development.
 As of 2021, the literacy rate was 99.81%, with 9.67% of the population over the age of 15 completing their tertiary studies.
 It is worth bearing in mind that for a developing country, these numbers will only keep rising.

 Currently, the business climate in Indonesia remains firm.
 Domestic demands remain strong, and their inflation is under control.
-With essential supplies secured and the COVID-19 situation receding, the time is ripe right now for businesses to invest in Indonesia.
 The service, agriculture, and industrial sectors are among the best industries to foray into in Indonesia.

 Other industries that are expected to grow rapidly in the coming years include petroleum and natural gas, textiles and apparel, mining, footwear, plywood, rubber, and chemical fertilisers.